Stein Variational Evolution Strategies: Preliminaries

-This result can be used to update the particle set iteratively using \eqref{eq:svgd1} and \eqref{eq:svgd2}, where the expectation is estimated via MC approximation over the entire particle set $X$.
-Intuitively, the particle update balances likelihood maximization and particle repulsion.
-While the first term in Eq.\ \eqref{eq:svgd2} moves the particles towards regions of high likelihood, the latter counteracts this by repulsing particles based on the kernel function gradient, hence it has been called \textit{repulsive force} \citep{ba2021understanding, d2021annealed}.
+This result can be used to update the particle set iteratively using Eq.~\eqref{eq:svgd1} and \eqref{eq:svgd2}, where the expectation is estimated via MC approximation over the entire particle set $X$.
+Intuitively, the particle update balances likelihood maximization and particle repulsion: the first term drives particles toward regions of higher probability, while the second term counteracts this by repulsing particles based on the kernel gradient \citep{d2021annealed, ba2021understanding}.

-Because vanilla SVGD has been shown to be prone to the initialization of particles and mode collapse \citep{zhuo2018message, ba2021understanding, zhang2020stochastic}, prior work proposed \textit{Annealed SVGD} \citep{liu2017stein, d2021annealed}.
+Because vanilla SVGD is prone to the initialization of particles and mode collapse \citep{zhuo2018message, ba2021understanding, zhang2020stochastic}, prior work proposed \textit{Annealed SVGD} \citep{liu2017stein, d2021annealed}.
 This extension of SVGD, reweighs the terms in the update based on the optimization progress \citep{d2021annealed}.
-Given the timestep-dependent annealing parameter $\gamma(t) \in \RRR$, the annealed update is:
+Given the timestep-dependent temperature parameter $\gamma(t) \in \RRR$, the annealed update is: